What Are the Odds Your City Gets Overrun by Tourists This Summer?

 The Numbers Point North

 Two destinations tied for Canada's highest peak ratio.
 One has a levy, a reservation system, and years of management infrastructure.
 The other is a beach hamlet of 700 people on Prince Edward Island with none of those tools in place.
-Both are at Extreme Risk this summer.
+Both carry the highest overcrowding odds in the country this summer.

 For travellers heading to any destination in the top five, the data is a straightforward signal: the most popular places are popular for a reason, and they are full.
 The best Canadian summer experiences in 2026 will be found at or below rank six.